francis-collab/alu-shell/io_redirections_and_filters/README.md

-# This script displays the content of the /etc/passwd file.
+# This script displays the content of both /etc/passwd and /etc/hosts.